ryouze/wa_color/docs/README.md

 ```

-d) reset - re-create all directories from scratch, fetch all data, then quit (effectively equivalent to re-downloading the whole program and running it for the 1st time)
+d) reset - re-create all directories from scratch, fetch all data, then quit (effectively equivalent to re-downloading the whole program and running it for the first time)

 ```bash